hxhou0207/sensor-location-2015/README.md

 ## Prerequisites

-To run this project, you need to have Python and several libraries installed.
-Below are the steps to set up the environment.

-### 2. Install Required Libraries

 Use `pip` to install the required libraries.
 Open a terminal or command prompt and run the following command: